What’s inside:

 Hospitals cannot afford to have important equipment not available when it’s needed most; there is no room for error or waste when lives are on the line.
 Hospitals work tirelessly to make sure all supplies are accounted for, but how do they manage this with so many items?
 The answer lies with automated inventory tracking solutions.

-Inventory management processes
+Medical device inventory management processes

 The process by which hospitals keep an accurate count of their inventory has gone unchanged for decades now, as traditional barcode scanning methods remain in use today.
 A complicated accounting system involving people entering data into spreadsheets was mainly used back then because electronic systems were not in place.
 This system involved a large number of people being involved with the process, and managing that many records by hand can be incredibly time-consuming and even costly in terms of expenses for ink and paper.